Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 Discussion points:
 - What do you notice about the orientation of the aligning reads?
 - Do you think this gene is expressed in this sample?
 What about relative to nearby genes?
-- Is there potentially going to be any ambiguity in read quantification for `SAMHD1`, given that our library was generared using a **unstranded** protocol?
+- Is there potentially going to be any ambiguity in read quantification for `SAMHD1`, given that our library was generated using a **unstranded** protocol?
 - How does `IGV` know where to put these reads, set their orientations, show if they are in a pair, etc.

 ## Run the alignment for all samples